 Important is the placement of your solar panels.
 If your solar panel is on your roof facing a northerly aspect then you will benefit from at least some free hot water every day all year round.

 Although solar power may be the cheapest option to run day to day it can also be one of the more expensive systems to purchase.
 If you are looking to stay in your residence for more than five years you may find that a solar system will return the investment that you put into it.
-Contact our experienced solar hot water technicians for more information on the costs of installing solar hot water at your home.
+Contact our experienced solar hot water installers and repair technicians for more information on the costs of installing solar hot water at your home.

-- Compare hot water heaters »
+- Solar hot water system prices »